THAILAND – Phuket and Bangkok

 Day 6 Tue Feb 28

-I was up early to go to NK Motorcycle rental.
+I was up early to go to NK Motorcycle Rental.
 I got a 125cc Honda for 900 B with a 2000 B deposit.
 No passport held.
-No insurance available.
+No insurance was available.

 Bang Na Expressway.
 Motorbikes aren’t allowed on this and I didn’t know.
 I was stopped by the police about 2 km down the expressway, taken to a police station (on the back of a police motorcycle and paid a 500 B fine.
 It put me in a completely different starting point than I had planned.
 This was the inauspicious start to my day.